17 AI in policy practice

 - How architecture enables accountability and governance in AI-enabled systems

-As AI systems become part of daily life, they play a bigger and bigger role in key decisions.
-These include what data is displayed, what actions are allowed, and who is accountable if something goes wrong.
+As AI systems become part of daily life, they are increasingly embedded in workflows that handle sensitive data and consequential actions.
+They summarize records, generate recommendations, prepare responses, and sometimes initiate operations on behalf of employees or customers.
+That puts AI systems close to authorization questions: what data should be included, what actions may be taken, and under whose authority the system is acting.
 As a result, many teams are tempted to delegate authorization decisions to AI.
 That idea seems reasonable, but it’s usually a mistake.

 Authorization exists to enforce the intent behind access decisions.
 It relies on determinism, explainability, auditability, and predictable failure modes.
 AI systems excel at many tasks, such as interpretation, synthesis, and exploration.
 When these strengths are applied appropriately, AI can significantly enhance the design, understanding, testing, and governance of policies without becoming the component responsible for access determination.